Having unprotected penetrative sex is the most likely way to pass on a sexually transmitted infection (STI).

 Hepatitis C is a viral infection that causes inflammation of the liver.
 It often does not cause any obvious symptoms at first, but it can lead to serious liver disease if left untreated.

 It is spread through contact with the blood of an infected person.
-Men who are concerned they are at risk should consult their doctor or sexual health clinic.
+Men who are concerned they are at risk should consult their doctor, sexual health clinic or GUM clinic.

 Hepatitis C can be treated and is curable in many cases.
-Find your local hepatitis C support service.
+Find your local hepatitis C information and support service.

 Read more about hepatitis C.